Pisaster ochraceus and tidepool diversity. Pillar Point, San Mateo County, CA

 How to get involved

-- Head out on the coast on your own (or with friends and family) during the Snapshot window of June 23 - July 2.
-Make and share the observations of the plants and animals you see, especially things on our most wanted list and in Marine Protected Areas.
-Check out the NOAA tide table to find out when the low tide will be near you.
+- Head to the coast on your own or with a group between June 1st-16th!
+Make and share observations of plants and animals you see, especially species on our most wanted list (also coming soon) and in California State Marine Protected Areas (MPAs).
+Check out NOAA's tide table to find times for low tides near you

 Our goal is to document as many species as possible, from as many places as possible.
 We are, though, specifically interested in a handful of species and groups.
-These taxa are things that are affected by emerging diseases, introduced species, species with limited data on their ranges, or species whose ranges are affected by changing oceanic conditions and habitat modification.
+These 'most wanted species' are introduced species, species for which we have limited data on their ranges, species whose ranges are affected by changing oceanic conditions and habitat modification, and species that are affected by emerging diseases,

-Always remember to take care in the tidepools for your safety and the protection of 'local residents'.
+Always remember to follow the tidepooling best practices for your safety and the protection of seaweeds and animals:

 - Never remove any animals or seaweeds.